 how to induce your labor: understanding medical techniques and natural methods

-In most cases, a pregnant body will begin the process of spontaneous labor on it’s own and there will be no need for any interventions to get things going.
-But for some people, there may be circumstances where the health of either the birthing parent or baby is in jeopardy and induction techniques are necessary to start labor and to ensure that every one remains healthy.
+In most cases, a pregnant body will begin the process of spontaneous labor on its own and, as you probably know from your childbirth education class, there will be no need for any interventions to get things going.
+But for some people, there may be circumstances where the health of either the birthing parent or baby is in jeopardy and induction techniques are necessary to start labor and to ensure that everyone remains healthy and that can be quite scary.

 Or perhaps you are among many who watch their due date come and go and are still waiting to have labor begin.
 Even though in most cases, it is deemed safe to allow your body to go to 42 weeks gestation, and many go well beyond their estimated due dates, you may be feeling impatient and eager to help things along.